avaskivgithub/qa-playground/python/README.md

 # simple_app_with_tests
-"Test App" written in Python and with [system tests](http://softwaretestingfundamentals.com/system-testing/#:~:text=SYSTEM%20TESTING%20is%20a%20level,compliance%20with%20the%20specified%20requirements.)
+"Test App" written in Python and with system tests [see the definition here](http://softwaretestingfundamentals.com/system-testing/#:~:text=SYSTEM%20TESTING%20is%20a%20level,compliance%20with%20the%20specified%20requirements.)

 ## Prerequisites
 You'll need: